Could this be the solution to cleaning up plastic floating in our oceans?

 But some believe the project could distract from work that needs to be done on land to reduce plastic usage.

-The system is being launched in the Pacific off the coast of California on Saturday.
+The system was launched into the Pacific off the coast of California on Saturday.